jakebasile/reap/README.md

     :::bash
     $ reap-reports hours -s 20120227 -e 20120302 315700 315701 315702...
-    # Hours Report for 20120227 - 20120302
+    Hours Report:
+        From: 2012-02-27
+        To: 2012-03-02
+        Results:
-    Name:           Mean Guy
+        -   Name:           Mean Guy
             ID:             315700
             Total Hours:    11.0
             Billable:       6.0
             Non-billable:   5.0
             Ratio B/NB:     1.2
             % Billable:     54.55%
     ... and so on ...

 There is also a `projects` report that lists the projects a person has worked on over a given time period along with the hours logged to that project and a `tasks` report that lists the tasks a user has worked on across projects over a given time period.
-A short example of the `projects` report:

-    :::bash
-    $ reap-admin projects 315700 315701 315702...
-    # Projects Report for 20120305 - 20120305
-    Name:           Mean Guy
-    Projects:
-        Name:       Test Project 2
-        Hours:      3.0

-        Name:       Test Project 1
-        Hours:      11.0
-    ... and so on ...

 ## API